 Pregnancy (prenatal) care

-Whether you’re pregnant for the first time, or adding to your family, you have begun an amazing journey.
+Whether you’re pregnant for the first time or adding to your family, you have started an amazing journey.
 We're here with expert pregnancy/obstetrics care to make sure you don’t go through it alone.

-At Allina Health, you’ll be able to choose from different types of pregnancy care providers including obstetrician and gynecologists (OB/GYNs); certified nurse-midwives; family medicine physicians offering obstetric care and women’s health nurse practitioners.
+At Allina Health, we provide pregnancy care that is not only comprehensive but also supported by a range of experts.
+What does this mean to you?
+It means you can choose from different types of pregnancy care providers to find the best fit for you.
+These experts include obstetricians and gynecologists (OB/GYNs), certified nurse-midwives, family medicine physicians offering obstetric care and women’s health nurse practitioners.
 We also offer maternal-fetal medicine specialists for high-risk pregnancy care needs.

 During your pregnancy, you will probably see your doctor or midwife more often than before.
 Below is what routine pregnancy care may look like.
 Please note, your care will be customized to your care needs.